Skip to content

 modbus-connection is two things in one package:

-2. An optional device-modelling framework (modbus_connection.model) that maps a device’s registers and coils to typed Python attributes and reads the whole device — or one sub-system — in as few Modbus calls as possible.
+2. An optional device-modelling framework (modbus_connection.model).
+It maps a device’s registers and coils to typed Python attributes.
+It reads the whole device, or one sub-system, in as few Modbus calls as possible.

-It imports no Modbus library at the top level and nothing from Home Assistant, so you can build a device library once and let the consumer choose the backend.
+The package imports no Modbus library at the top level and nothing from Home Assistant.
+You can build a device library once and let the consumer choose the backend.

 import asyncio